dylanflesch/website/_posts/2020-05-15-music-genre-systems.markdown

 [Genres by Country](http://everynoise.com/countries.html)
 [We Built This City On](http://everynoise.com/cities.html)
 <IFRAME WIDTH="1000" HEIGHT="700" FRAMEBORDER="0" SRC="https://app.smartsheet.com/b/publish?EQBCT=926886c901c04914b853d6dc10e4dddd"></IFRAME>
+# Analysis and Litmus Tests
+Numbers of distinct terms: 4253
+Number of terms: 4253 (filtered out of broader 10,000+ glossary of terms that include instruments, music theory concepts, etc)
+Levels of hierarchy (depth of terms): 0
+#### Information about included terms
+Variant terms: No
+Broader terms: No
+Narrower terms: No
+Related terms: No
+Equivalent terms (in other systems): No
+Descriptions: No
+Scope notes: No
+Places of origin: Yes, I've pulled in region, country and city where they have it
+Inception dates: No
+Sources of term: No
+Examplary/canon artists, works or recordings: Links to algorithmicly generated playlists with currently popular artists/recordings
+Popularity: Yes
 <p>&nbsp;</p>
 # WikiData
 [WikiData](https://www.wikidata.org/wiki/Wikidata:Main_Page)
 <IFRAME WIDTH="1000" HEIGHT="700" FRAMEBORDER="0" SRC="https://app.smartsheet.com/b/publish?EQBCT=6af021300d9f4ea1a6824996e04aedea"></IFRAME>
+# Analysis and Litmus Tests
+Numbers of distinct terms: 2025
+Number of terms: 2624 (filtered out of broader 10,000+ glossary of terms that include instruments, music theory concepts, etc)
+Levels of hierarchy (depth of terms): 8
+#### Information about included terms
+Variant terms: Yes, for some
+Broader terms: Yes, for some
+Narrower terms: Yes, for some
+Related terms: No
+Equivalent terms (in other systems): Yes, for some
+Descriptions: Could be pulled in from Wikipedia
+Scope notes: No
+Places of origin:  Yes, for some
+Inception dates: Yes, for some
+Sources of term: Yes, for some
+Examplary/canon artists, works or recordings: Yes, for some
+Popularity: No
 <p>&nbsp;</p>
 # Library of Congress Genre/Form Thesaurus (LCGFT)
 [LCGFT](http://id.loc.gov/authorities/genreForms.html)
 [LCGFT PDF](https://www.loc.gov/aba/publications/FreeLCGFT/GENRE.pdf)
 <IFRAME WIDTH="1000" HEIGHT="700" FRAMEBORDER="0" SRC="https://app.smartsheet.com/b/publish?EQBCT=fae9067b208946d68996b10569bc7905"></IFRAME>
+# Analysis and Litmus Tests
+Numbers of distinct terms: 708
+Number of terms: 1045 (filtered out of broader 10,000+ glossary of terms that include instruments, music theory concepts, etc)
+Levels of hierarchy (depth of terms): 7
+#### Information about included terms
+Variant terms: Yes
+Broader terms: Yes
+Narrower terms: Yes
+Related terms: No
+Equivalent terms (in other systems): Yes
+Descriptions: No
+Scope notes: Yes, for some
+Places of origin: No
+Inception dates: No
+Sources of term: Yes
+Examplary/canon artists, works or recordings: No
+Popularity: No
 <p>&nbsp;</p>
 # LCGFT with Links to Other Genre Systems and Proposed Additions
 Proposed additions in green.
 LCGFT with added info from each of the genre systems above where a direct link could be identified.